 Making the switch to HTTPS, despite the hassle, will be well-worth the added security and SEO benefits that come with this encrypted option.

 Take some time to weigh your certificate options and select which is best for you.
-Then, follow our steps to change your HTTP to an HTTPS!
-If you’re looking for more ways to increase your blog’s SEO, but this technical internet stuff isn’t your forte, check out our SEO services.
+Then, follow our steps to change your HTTP to an HTTPS and get that padlock icon your readers are looking for.
+If you’re looking for more ways to increase your blog’s SEO, but this technical world wide web stuff isn’t your forte, check out our SEO services.
 We are also able to assist clients enrolled in the InfluencerSEO Strategize package with adding an SSL certificate to their site!
 Boosting your ranking on the SERPs is one of the most important factors in the future success of your blog.
 Make sure SSL certificates are a part of your game plan!